Lick My Decals Off, Baby

-Lick My Decals Off, Baby is the fourth studio album by American musician Captain Beefheart (Don Van Vliet) and the Magic Band, released in December 1970 by Straight and Reprise Records.
+Lick My Decals Off, Baby is the fourth studio album by the American musician Captain Beefheart (Don Van Vliet) and the Magic Band, released in December 1970 by Straight and Reprise Records.
 The follow-up to Trout Mask Replica (1969), it is regarded by some critics and listeners as superior, and was Van Vliet's own favorite of his albums.
 In his words, the title credo of the album was an encouragement to "get rid of the labels", and to evaluate things according to their merits.